The Responsibilities of the Novelist

-The Responsibilities of the Novelist is a 1903 non-fiction book by Frank Norris.
+The Responsibilities of the Novelist: And other literary essays is a 1903 non-fiction book by Frank Norris.
 It was published posthumously, and it includes essays that Norris published in literary reviews about the art of novel-writing.

 A 1903 review in The Los Angeles Times described the book as "original, sincere, admirable as a whole" but "defective in its own literary art" and lacking "authority."